New Nintendo Switch model won't come this year, apparently

 Rival gaming companies like Xbox and PlayStation have also been gearing towards more regular upgrades to current-gen home consoles.
 But it looks like the new Nintendo Switch won't be hitting shelves in the coming months.

-Furukawa made the comments to Japanese daily newspaper The Senkai News – translated here by NintendoEverything – saying "we are not considering a successor or a price cut at this time".
+Furukawa made the comments to Japanese daily newspaper The Sankai News – translated here by NintendoEverything – saying "we are not considering a successor or a price cut at this time".

 End on a high